 Carers’ mental and physical health

-In addition to providing a minimum of two days of statutory respite care services to informal carers, the Finnish Informal Care Act makes provisions on coaching, training and welfare and health checks for carers, which the municipality must organize if needed.
+In addition to providing a minimum of two days of statutory respite care services to informal carers, the Finnish Informal Care Act makes provisions on coaching, training as well as welfare and health checks for carers, which the municipality must organize if needed.
+Access to these support measures is guaranteed to those who are granted a care allowance.
 The content of health examinations, coaching and training is determined by the individual needs of the caregiver and the requirements of the caring situation.